MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ns-acxelements-acx_peakmeter_config.md

 ## -description

-The ACX_PEAKMETER_CONFIG structure is used to define the acx peakmeterconfiguration.
+The ACX_PEAKMETER_CONFIG structure is used to define the ACX peakmeter configuration.

 ## -struct-fields